 Beginning a Mission

 In 2004, a state-of-the-art clinical facility opened on the university's Shadow Lane Campus, with electronic patient records and financial systems; digital radiographic and photographic images; and electronic patient education on topics such as dental implants, extractions, root canals, and cosmetic dentistry.
 A contemporary simulation facility allows students to perform common dental procedures on mannequins, providing preclinical teaching and offering unique opportunities for continuing education.
-The clinic has recorded more than 63,000 patient visits, many from people who would not be able to afford care in the private sector.
+The dental school and its clinics have recorded more than 70,000 patient visits, many from people who would not be able to afford care in the private sector.

 In its short history, the school has developed a national reputation for innovation in its curriculum.
 For example: